 - Connect to the natural world: Social distancing is not a sentence for isolation.
 Go outside and walk, ramble, sit, read a book, be nourished.
 Take a moment to actually connect; the natural world is your community too!

 - Forge a softer relationship with fear: here are a couple of great articles:

 True Purpose and How We Are Creating Our Life (3 min read)

 How to Meditate

 - Book or create a virtual experience to feel extra nourished and connected.
-Community is defined by a level of intimacy we create with each other and not the spacial proximity.
+Community is defined by a level of intimacy we create with each other and not the spatial proximity.
 Virtual tech can help us create intimate relationships all over the world.
 Text a group of pals and:

 - Spend 7 days doing Free Your Mind together,

 - Host a 7-day Delicious Yes practice.
 It’s free, all you need do is sign up for the newsletter.
 All the details for that practice, including a DY cheat sheet, are sent out right away.